alessandrobologna/agentcore-mcp-proxy/README.md

 ```bash
 uvx --from git+https://github.com/alessandrobologna/agentcore-mcp-proxy mcp-agentcore-proxy
 ```
-The proxy validates IAM credentials with `sts:GetCallerIdentity`, derives a deterministic AgentCore `runtimeSessionId`, and relays MCP messages to the remote runtime.
+The proxy validates IAM credentials with `sts:GetCallerIdentity`, derives an AgentCore `runtimeSessionId`, and relays MCP messages to the remote runtime.
 Standard output carries the JSON-RPC responses.
 Errors surface as structured MCP error payloads.

+Control how session identifiers are generated with `RUNTIME_SESSION_MODE`:
+- `identity` (default) hashes the caller identity returned by `sts:GetCallerIdentity`.
+- `session` creates a random session ID once when the proxy starts.
+- `request` generates a new session ID for every MCP request.

 ### VS Code MCP Client Example
 Configure VS Code MCP to launch the proxy with `uvx` and a pre-set runtime ARN.
 Replace the ARN value with the runtime you deploy.